icgc-dcc/dcc-docs/docs/pcawg/data.md

 score-client --profile collab download --manifest manifest.collaboratory.1525977569066.tsv --output-dir .
 ```

 **NOTE:** Downloading data objects hosted in Collaboratory is no longer required to be performed in a Collaboratory compute instance.
-When downloading PCAWG data from AWS, the download
+When downloading PCAWG data from AWS or Azure, the download
 client must run in the same environment as the object storage system.
 That means to download from AWS (N. Virginia), the Score Client **must** run on an AWS VM in the _N.
 Virginia_ availability zone.
+To download data from Azure, you will need your own Azure account to provision a running Azure instance and the score-client must run on an Azure VM.

 #### Download from EGA